badmrfrosty/OpenSMTPD-book/src/chapters/1021_What_you_need_to_know_about_IMF.md

 S: 250 2.0.0: 832a2432 Message accepted for delivery
 ```

-It is very important to understand that while the IMF is used by mail exchangers,
-the real consumers are the MUA software which depend on the structure to properly display the message for the end-user.
+It's essential to recognize that while mail exchangers utilize the IMF, the primary consumers are MUA software, which rely on its structure to appropriately display messages for end-users.
+From the perspective of a mail exchanger, an IMF could be poorly crafted without impacting the message transfer.
+The use of IMF serves as a convention for interoperability.
-As far as a mail exchanger is concerned,
-an IMF could be badly crafted for the most part without having any impact whatsoever on the transfer of messages.
-The use of the IMF is a convention for interoperability.

 ### The basic structure
-In its most basic structure the IMF consists of two parts,
-the headers part and the body part,
-separated by an empty line:
+In its simplest form, the IMF comprises two main sections: the headers part and the body part.
+These sections are separated by an empty line:

 ```
 some_header: foo